soooink/KernelSU_Action/README.md

-# Kernel Build Action For Lancelot & Merlin
+# Kernel Build Action For OnePlus SM8250 Devices

 ## Step-by-step guide to use
 <details>